xiaoyuluoit97/GVirtuS/example/yolov5-v6.1-opencv-onnxrun-main/opencv/deployment.md

 ldconfig
 ```

-# how opencv link to GVirtuS
+# how opencv links to GVirtuS
 Please check the frontend script in this folder and use g++ to compile it.
 Test this yolo example first.
 It should work.
-The result would be like the backend successfully prints several callings of cuda functions and stuck somewhere, because we did not solve GVirtuS-OpenCV yet.
+The result would be like the backend successfully prints several callings of cuda functions and gets stuck somewhere, because we did not solve GVirtuS-OpenCV completely yet.

 g++ -o my_program test1.cpp -I/usr/local/include/opencv4 -L/usr/local/lib -lopencv_core -lopencv_highgui